PawseySC/qiskit_aer_rocm/README.md

 Scripts to build a ROCm-enabled Qiskit-Aer wheel and install it in a Python 3.11 virtual environment on the Pawsey Setonix GPU cluster.

-> **Tip:** For runtime guidance on GPU acceleration see [GPU Simulation](https://qiskit.github.io/qiskit-aer/tutorials/1_aersimulator.html#GPU-Simulation).
+> **Note:** For runtime guidance on GPU acceleration see [GPU Simulation](https://qiskit.github.io/qiskit-aer/tutorials/1_aersimulator.html#GPU-Simulation).
 The steps there mention CUDA/NVIDIA, but they apply equally to this ROCm/AMD build.

 ## Quick Start